BiteSizedBeans/startup/notes.md

 ## CSS Notes

 It's been fun getting some practice in this.
 I've been surprised with how satisfied I am with how it turned out, I wasn't expecting that.
 I took a lot of time getting it to look like it wanted it to.
 I did take a really long time trying to figure out how to make text containers and imported fonts.
 I also figured out how to reference multiple CSS files on the same HTML page, which was super convinient.
+Getting it to be responsive was super difficult, but I think I got it down enough for it to be managable.
+I wish it was better, but I'm happy with it for now.